 When Does Disability Pay More than Social Security ?
 Your PIA is the amount you’d receive if you were to qualify for disability benefits .
 It’s not that simple with Social Security benefits , however.
 This means that between 62 and your FRA, your disability benefit would be higher .

-How much can a person on Social Security disability earn in 2020?
+How much extra money can I make while on Social Security disability?

 What is the highest paying state for disability?

 At 8.9 percent, West Virginia came in at the top of the list among states where the most people receive disability benefits.
 Residents there received $122.4 million in monthly benefits.
 West Virginia’s labor force participation rate was 52.7 percent – the lowest in the country.